Ravatsaas/PowerManagerAPI/README.md

 ## Getting Help
 If you have any question, please contact me through my website at [binarypoetry.co](http://binarypoetry.co).

-I'll be happy to answer any questions I can, and I'm also available for freelance work if needed.
+I'll be happy to answer any questions I can.
+I am also available for freelance work.

 ## Included Functions

 The following API functions are implemented in the wrapper.

+- PowerEnumerate
 - PowerGetActiveScheme
 - PowerSetActiveScheme
 - PowerDuplicateScheme